martingerdin/bengaltiger/README.md

 however, we don't want all commit messages in the release notes and changelog.
-Therefore, all commits that are temporary, representing work in progress, and are made just to make sure important changes are "saved", should be commited with a commit message that starts with the string "DI", meaning "Don't include".
+Therefore, all commits that are temporary, representing work in progress, and are made just to make sure important changes are "saved", should be commited with a commit message that starts with the string "--di--", meaning "Don't include".
 Our `gren` configuration file will then make sure that those commits are omitted from the release notes and changelog.